Skip to content

 Hiking the Western Front Way

-Experience the original and official Waytrail, connecting the WWI battlefields.
-An epic challenge of a lifetime.
+Experience the original and official Western Front Way, connecting the WWI battlefields.

-The Western Front Way is a captivating 1,000-kilometer hiking trail that retraces the historic First World War front lines.
-It promises a journey of profound human connections amidst breath-taking scenery.
+The Western Front Way hiking trail retraces the historic First World War front lines.

 From the mountainous ‘Man Eater’ peak in Alsace, the Vosges and Col de la Chapolette, the haunting trenches of the Argonne Forest, the glistening lakes of Pierre Percée and Madine, the heart of Champagne, Burgundian Arras, the Somme and Ypres to the Nieuwpoort beach.
 There is something for everyone.